Fennemore Craig: History

-Richard Sloan, one of the founding members of what is now Fennemore Craig, P.C., in his book, Memories of an Arizona Judge, recalls his arrival in Phoenix in 1884, "the train slowed down, and the brakeman stuck his head in the car door and shouted, 'Maricopa- all out for Phoenix!'
-I stepped from the train, somewhat surprised that I was the only passenger to do so."

-As Mr. Sloan stood alone on that train platform in 1884, only 5,500 people lived in Phoenix and the city covered one and a half square miles.
-Today, Phoenix is home to approximately 1.4 million people.
-Equally as remarkable, considering what Mr. Sloan encountered in 1884, is the size of the Mountain West region's 21st-century economy, driven by high-tech manufacturing, mining, construction, tourism, transportation, health care, energy and agriculture industries.

-Mr. Sloan was joined by a fellow Ohio law school graduate, Louis Chalmers.
-In January 1885 they presented their credentials to the Territorial Supreme Court.
-Sloan & Chalmers subsequently opened in downtown Phoenix at what is now the intersection of Washington and First Avenue.
-Mr. Sloan went on to serve as Associate Justice of the Arizona Territorial Supreme Court, and as the 17th and final Governor of the Arizona Territory.
-As Governor he oversaw Arizona's transition from territory to statehood.
+Sloan went on to serve as Associate Justice of the Arizona Territorial Supreme Court and as the 17th and final Governor of the Arizona Territory.
+As Governor, he oversaw Arizona's transition from territory to statehood.

 When Arizona became a state in 1912, Edward Kent joined the firm after serving on the Territorial Supreme Court.
-Mr. Kent authored the "Kent's Decree," which established water rights for nearly all of the Salt and Verde River systems.
+Kent authored the "Kent's Decree", which established water rights for nearly all of the Salt and Verde River systems.
 The "Kent's Decree" stood the test of time and still governs water rights in Central Arizona after seven decades.

 Harry Fennemore joined the firm in 1916.
-Mr. Fennemore drafted Arizona's workmen's compensation law and sales tax act.
-Mr. Fennemore also brought with him as a client the Mountain States Telephone and Telegraph Company, the successor of which the firm represents to this day.
+Fennemore drafted Arizona's workmen's compensation law and sales tax act.
+Fennemore also brought with him as a client the Mountain States Telephone and Telegraph Company, the successor of which the firm represents to this day.
 For over a century, Fennemore Craig has been involved in the development of Arizona's telecommunications system through policy-making and shaping administrative regulation of communications companies.

 Jubal Early Craig and Virgil Bledsoe joined the firm in 1927.
-Mr. Craig helped organize the State Bar of Arizona, contributed to the writing of the Federal Rules of Civil Procedure, and helped form the Maricopa County Legal Aid Society.
+Craig helped organize the State Bar of Arizona, contributed to the writing of the Federal Rules of Civil Procedure, and helped form the Maricopa County Legal Aid Society.